About the Host School

 Shane Anderson, English

-I'm Canadian, 28, and love to teach.
-Unfortunately, the market for our trade back home is dismal, and I grew sick and tired of trying to find a job in my home country.
-It wasn't long before I jumped into the rabbit hole of the international teaching world.
-Before joining Ningbo - Zhenhai, I was teaching in the Middle East.
-I've been on the international circuit for a couple of years now, and I've had quite the colourful experience.
+I'm Canadian, 28, and love to teach!
+The availability of good job opportunities in Canada after I qualified was limited and it wasn't long before I jumped into the rabbit hole of the international teaching world.
+Before joining Ningbo Zhenhai, I was teaching in the Middle East.
+I've been on the international circuit for a couple of years now and I've had quite a colourful experience.
 I'd heard things about teaching in other countries from many different colleagues and was looking for a new setting to practice my craft.

 I would say the biggest benefit of working in Zhenhai is the staff!
 Seriously.
 As a relatively young pup in the world of teaching, walking into a staff room that's as established and hilarious as this one is a great help.
-There's nothing worse than walking into a room full of experienced teachers and being made to feel like your shoe size is equivalent to your age (North American shoe size, that is).
 The heavy British contingent and their constant arguments over football club allegiance provide hours of non-stop entertainment, especially for a guy who loves a sport most people in the staff room never knew existed (Ice Hockey).
 In addition to this, the students are unparalleled in their respect, dedication and sweetness.
 Teaching here is a dream.

-My lifestyle is akin to that of a foreigner living in a relatively small district in rural China… The rides into town to pick up Western-style groceries are a pain, and the it's hard to get used to the staring from locals, but I feel safe out here.
-There's no Starbucks, McDonald's, Wal-Mart or fancy grocery stores, but I manage.
+My lifestyle is akin to that of a foreigner living in a relatively small district in China… The rides into town to pick up Western-style groceries are a pain, and it's hard to get used to the staring from locals, but I feel safe out here.
 The architecture is endearing, the campus is dream-like, the local parks are bustling with insanity (the interesting kind - I walk through one every morning on the way to work) and the serene, laid-back atmosphere is detoxifying in its own way.

 The downside of working here is it is difficult unless you know some Chinese.
 I don't, and it's been the only source of my discomfort and unease.
 Everything else is gravy!
 The Zhenhai campus is well-established and offers a ridiculous amount of photo opportunities for the snap-happy types out there.